KenACollins/MLB-game-stats/README.md

 #### Focused and Selected Game

-When a user presses Enter on a focused game to select it, a details modal dialog appears, darkening out the rest of the screen around it, and displays more information about the chosen game including a longer blurb from a sports writer than was seen when the game was merely focused.
+When a user presses Enter on a focused game to select it, a larg details modal dialog appears, darkening out the rest of the screen around it, and displays more information about the chosen game including a longer blurb from a sports writer than was seen when the game was merely focused.